Trinity College, Cambridge: Mallard

 Another tradition relates to an artificial duck known as the Mallard, which should reside in the rafters of the Great Hall.
 Students occasionally moved the duck from one rafter to another without permission from the college.
 This is considered difficult; access to the Hall outside meal-times is prohibited and the rafters are dangerously high, so it was not attempted for several years.
 During the Easter term of 2006, the Mallard was knocked off its rafter by one of the pigeons which enter the Hall through the pinnacle windows.
-It was reinstated by students in 2016, and is only visible from the far end of the hall.
+It was reinstated by students in 2016, and is visible from only the far end of the hall.

 College rivalry

 The college remains a great rival of St John's which is its main competitor in sports and academia.
 This has given rise to a number of anecdotes and myths.
 It is often cited as the reason that the older courts of Trinity generally have no J staircases, despite including other letters in alphabetical order.
 A far more likely reason is that the Latin alphabet did not have the letter J—the older courts of St John's College also lack J staircases.
 There are also two small muzzle-loading cannons on the bowling green pointing in the direction of John's, though this orientation may be coincidental.
 Another story sometimes told is that the reason that the clock in Trinity Great Court strikes each hour twice is that the fellows of St John's once complained about the noise it made.